KingshukChatterjee007/AI-Integration-in-Wearables-for-Clot-Monitoring/README.md

 #### **1. Start with the Right Dataset**
 Use `integrated_features.csv` - it has everything you need:
-- ✅ Sensor data from wearables
+-  Sensor data from wearables
-- ✅ Personal risk factors
+-  Personal risk factors
-- ✅ Pre-calculated risk scores
+-  Pre-calculated risk scores
-- ✅ 3,207 training examples
+-  3,207 training example

 #### **2. Choose Your AI Approach**
 **For Real-Time Clot Risk Prediction:**